scottcjx/sc1003/docs/README.md

 - `First Half` consists of Python labs.
 - `Second Half` consists of C labs.
+- `Additional` consists of pratices as per given in APAS
+- `Mock Test` consists of mock tests as per given in APAS
 - `Final Assignment helper` consists of all things u need to finish the final assignment
-- `Additional` consists of pratices as per given in APAS

 ## First Half
 1. [Lab 1](./first_half/lab_1)